 Writing my new Hotel Story “Total Control” in Loutro

 A lot of things were right about the Loutro writing course:

 - great tutors: our One Short Story course was led by Chris and the poetry course running in parallel by American poet Kathryn Maris and Irish poet Maurice Riordan.
+Chris gave us masses of writing prompts, short story technique and tips for writing.
 All power to Stewart for getting such accomplished course leaders;

 - inspirational surroundings: the espirita website has masses of feedback from enthused writers.
 I can see why: Loutro is small enough to be cosy and large enough to offer facilities and space; and being car-free, is blissfully quiet (although not deserted – plenty of other people, including many Greek families, are there on holiday, too).
 See also productivity below.

 - Space: all the accommodation has a balcony, a view of the bay and an en-suite bathroom.
 Stewart books it for you; you pay the hotel on arrival.
 You have all the privacy you want in your room, or can wander out into the village to meet others in tavernas or bars.
 Afternoons are free to explore nearby beaches (accessible via a walk or a boat trip); to hike a nearby canyon; or, if you are feeling inspired, to write in a taverna or your room or balcony.
 Most evenings offer some form of optional group activity (a star-gazing walk, or a trip to a village around the bay).
 I found it a good balance of privacy and company;